 Year 1:

-• Network with senior analysts and attend finance conferences.
+• Network with senior analysts and hit up finance events.

 Year 2: